headerheader

 Geeky Stuff Box

-You can find the relative SOP weights for various programs in the "Examination and Study Regulations" document each program is required by law to provide to the public.
-In German, this is called a "Zulassungsordnung.”
-Unfortunately, for legal reasons, many programs only provide this document in German, so be prepared to do some heavy reading and/or online translation!
+The weight and importance of your Statement of Purpose (SOP) vary depending on the program.
+You can find this information in the “Examination and Study Regulations” document, which every program is legally required to make public.
+In German, this document is called the “Zulassungsordnung.”
+However, be aware that many universities only provide this document in German due to legal requirements.
+So, be prepared to do some heavy reading or use an online translator to understand the details!

 icon